dekoza/mtgpl/comprules.rst

 208.2a
 ------
 The card may have a characteristic-defining ability that sets its power and/or toughness according to some stated condition.
 (See rule :ref:`604.3 <mtgcr-604-3>`) Such an ability is worded "[This creature's] [power or toughness] is equal to . . ." or "[This creature's] power and toughness are each equal to . . ."
 This ability functions everywhere, even outside the game.
 If the ability needs to use a number that can't be determined, including inside a calculation, use 0 instead of that number.
-Example: Lost Order of Jarkeld has power and toughness each equal to 1+*.
+Example: :mtgtip:`Lost Order of Jarkeld` has power and toughness each equal to 1+*.
 It has the abilities "As Lost Order of Jarkeld enters the battlefield, choose an opponent" and "Lost Order of Jarkeld's power and toughness are each equal to 1 plus the number of creatures the chosen player controls."
 While Lost Order of Jarkeld isn't on the battlefield, there won't be a chosen player.
 Its power and toughness will each be equal to 1 plus 0, so it's 1/1.

 .. _mtgcr-208-2b: